 I was pregnant with our third child and preparing to become a Stay At Home Mom.
 As a preschool teacher, I made an embarrassingly low income.
 With how little I made weekly, it just made sense to quit working and stay home with the kids.
 Daycare is not cheap.
 Before and after school care adds up quick.
 Had I continued where I was professionally, I would have been working for the sole purpose of paying for child care.

-So, this is where we ended up: I would quit teaching, take care of our three kids at home, and leave having a career to my husband.
+So, this is where we ended up: I would quit teaching, take care of our three kids at home, and leave having a career to the hubs.

 We were terrified of being broke.
 We hadn’t realized how much my small salary actually impacted our lives until we began doing the math.

-I wanted to help out.
-I didn’t want the financial burden to rest only on the shoulders of my husband.
+So, I wanted to help out.
+I didn’t want the financial burden to rest solely on hubs.